Matthias84/awesome-flying-fpv/README.md

 * ADS-B transmitters of airplanes can be received using software defined radios can be realized using cheap USB DVB-T receivers.
 Can be integrated via radar extensions like [mwp-radar-view](https://github.com/stronnag/mwptools/wiki/mwp-Radar-View), [Ardupilot ADS-B receiver](https://ardupilot.org/copter/docs/common-ads-b-receiver.html) or in OpenHD.
 Is part of Mavlink protocol and shows up on most GCS.
 Can also be viewed online like [adsb-exchange.com](https://globe.adsbexchange.com/).
 * [INAV Radar](https://github.com/OlivierC-FR/ESP32-INAV-Radar) - LORA radio and ESP32 broadcast positions and show it at your OSD.
+* [FormationFlight](https://formationflight.org/getting-started/) - Wifi radio of ESP32 to broadcast position and telemetry and show it at your OSD.
 * [SoftRF](https://github.com/lyusupov/SoftRF) - UAV edition, supports also FLARM and more.
 * [Glidernet](https://www.glidernet.org) - Share FLARM / ADS-B positions online.
 * [Opensky Network](https://opensky-network.org) - Share ADS-B positions online.